 Handful of chopped parsley (optional for decoration)

 Salt and freshly ground black pepper to taste

-This part is rather tedious, it takes quite a while to chop the the veg, but it is worthwhile as it takes less time for the soup to cook.
+The above preparation is rather tedious, it takes 10 to 15 minutes to chop the ingredients but it is worthwhile as it takes less time for the soup to cook.

 If you use spray Low-Cal oil instead of butter, you end up with a soup which is extremely low on calories and cholesterol, ideal for those on a diet.
 If you do this then add the flour after the stock has been poured into the pan and not before.
 Also, you can substitute margarine for the butter if you want.

 Stir in the flour and mix well, making sure all the mushrooms are well coated.

 Blend well till smooth, it may be necessary to do this in two batches.

 If you prefer a little texture in your mushroom soup, blend only three quarters of the soup and add the remaining unblended soup in step 6 below.